Acetaminophen and Autism

 What Do We Do Without Acetaminophen?

-We can not give medical advice, but Tylenol has never been shown to save a single human life, nor has it ever been tested as safe for children.
-The best advice we can give is for parents and gaurdians to make a plan in advance.
+We cannot give medical advice, so the best advice we can give is for parents and guardians to make a plan in advance.

 How Can I Take Action?